opendp/opendp/docs/source/getting-started/tabular-data/essential-statistics.rst

             >>> print('DP release:', query_num_responses.release().collect().item())
             DP release: ...

-Other variations of counting queries are discussed in the `Aggregation section <../../api/user-guide/polars/expressions/aggregation.ipynb>`__.
+Other variations of counting queries are discussed in the :ref:`aggregation section <aggregation>`.

 Sum
 ---